 Although Ladder is a fairly new company, it’s typically well-reviewed by customers.

-Ladder has an excellent rating on TrustPilot.
-Its TrustScore is 4.8 out of five based on over 1,900 reviews.
-Reviews highlighted the easy online application, speed of policy processing, and available options.
+Ladder has an excellent rating on Trustpilot.
+It scores a 4.8 out of five based on over 2,600 reviews.
+Reviews highlighted the easy online application on Ladder’s website, speed of policy processing, and available coverage options.

-Below are the complaint ratios for 2020 for Ladder’s partners’ individual life insurance segments:
+Ladder doesn’t have an NAIC profile, but below are the complaint ratios for 2022 for Ladder’s partners’ individual life insurance segments:

 What type of life insurance does Ladder offer?